globus/globus-compute/docs/sdk.rst

 Batching
 --------------

-The SDK includes a batch interface to reduce the overheads of executing a function many times.
+The SDK includes a batch interface to reduce the overheads of launching a function many times.
 To use this interface you must first create a batch object and then pass that object to the `batch_run` function.